Scam Alert: How We Nearly Got Caught in a Bank Impersonation Scheme

 Dads – you have earned it!
 That long-awaited summer vacation you daydreamed about.
 We know how many deals you closed, how many times you fixed the Wi-Fi like a Starlink engineer, used your calloused fingertips to unjam the printer that has the temperament of a wild raccoon, risked second-degree burns hovering over the ribeye – […]

-From Playground Fights to Estate Fights: Thanks, Mom, for the Peacekeeping
+From Playground Fights to Estate Fights: Lessons in Family Conflict

 In Greek mythology, Cronus swallowed his children to prevent a prophecy that one of them would overthrow him.
 However, it was his wife, Rhea, who saved her son, Zeus, by tricking Cronus into swallowing a stone instead.
 Kudos to Mom for that one!
 While acts of parricide (killing one’s parents) and fratricide (killing one’s siblings) […]